advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_7_3.png)

 We can see from our plot that our hypothesis is supported.
 Even at higher densities the ratio keeps rising unlike our full field of vision as the shortest path of the discovered gridworld in the reduced field of vision continues to rise.
-Compared to Q6, our ratios are also higher which supports the hypothesis that our shortest path in the discovered world is greater when we have reduced field of vision, while shortest path in the complete grid remains the same.
+Compared to Q6, our ratios are also higher which supports the hypothesis that our shortest path in the discovered grid is greater when we have reduced field of vision, while shortest path in the complete grid remains the same.

 Finally, if we don't check neighbors while we're moving through the path, we're going to encounter more blocks which means we have to process more cells as the only way to discover obstacles is to explore them.